RosettaDrone/rosettadrone/README.md

 Rosetta Drone is a Mavlink wrapper for the DJI SDK, which allows users to fly DJI drones using Mavlink-speaking ground control stations.
 In theory it should work with any Mavlink GCS, but all testing so far has been done with QGroundControl.

-*** IMPORTANT SAFETY NOTE *** Due to imperfect translation between DJI and Mavlink, props may begin spinning at unexpected times.
-Always treat props as if they are live.
-Use Rosetta Drone's "safety" feature, which *should* prevent the drone from acknowledging unexpected GCS arm or takeoff commands.
+*** IMPORTANT SAFETY NOTE *** Stay always away from the propellers.
+Use Rosetta Drone's "Safe Mode" to prevent the drone from unexpectly arming or taking off.
+When testing a new Rosetta version, test it first using the simulator.

-The user assumes all responsibility for prevention of harm or damage.
-This is an evolving, experimental app.
+This Software is experimental and under constant development.
+By using this Software, you agree to assume all responsibility for eventual harm or damage.
 See "Known issues" below before use.

 ![Image of Opening screen](images/MicrosoftTeams-image.png) DJI-Rosettadrone-QGC live over 4G-LTE